 We cannot, of course, discount the importance of liberal-arts education.
 To take one example, Goldman Sachs CEO David Solomon noted last year that the ability to write well is increasingly rare, even at his firm.
 He praised liberal-arts institutions for equipping students with the communication and interpersonal skills necessary to succeed in the professional world.
 Any national workforce policy must recognize the importance of these “soft skills.”

-And that is the beauty of the president’s recent executive order: Rather than downgrading the federal conception of traditional education’s value, it directs the government to also consider a candidate’s skills.
+And that is the beauty of the president’s recent executive order: Except when legally necessary, it directs the government to consider a candidate’s actual skills, rather than just his degree.
 With the domestic challenges and geopolitical threats that America faces today, our government should be intentional about how it hires and nurtures talent.
 Difficult problems demand a workforce that is up to the task of finding and implementing solutions.

 Companies realize this.
 Many of America’s top employers have reemphasized skills; IBM recently announced that it would invest $1 billion in apprenticeship programs and other skills training.
 And in a major victory for the Trump administration, employers across the country have committed to nearly 10 million training, upskilling, or reskilling opportunities for American workers and students through the White House’s Pledge to America’s Workers.
 The impact of this initiative will reverberate for many, many years to come.

 Mere economic growth is not enough to build an economy in which everyone has a shot at the American Dream.
 Our policymakers must prioritize skills education so that technological advancement can inure to the benefit of all.
 We cannot disregard the many hard-working Americans at risk of displacement from (or already displaced by) the rise of automation, artificial intelligence, and robotics, as well as the increasing economy-wide shift to telework.
 These folks are the backbone of our nation.